SukkoPera/PsxNewLib/README.md

 ## Debugging
 If you have problems, uncomment the `DUMP_COMMS` #define in [https://github.com/SukkoPera/PsxNewLib/blob/master/src/PsxNewLib.h#L33](PsxNewLib.h) and watch your serial monitor.

+### Releases
+If you want to use this library, you are recommended to get [the latest release](https://github.com/SukkoPera/PsxNewLib/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

+Every release is accompanied by any relevant notes about it, which you are recommended to read carefully.

 ## License
 PsxNewLib is released under the GNU General Public License (GPL) v3.
 If you make any modifications to the library, **you must** contribute them back.